 A few things you may want to think about before filing for benefits.

 When does your spouse want to file?
 Timing does matter, especially for two-income couples.
-If the lower-earning spouse collects Social Security benefits first, and then the higher-earning spouse collects them later, that may result in greater lifetime benefits for the household.4
+If the lower-earning spouse collects Social Security benefits first, and then, the higher-earning spouse collects them later, that may result in greater lifetime benefits for the household.4

 Finally, how much in benefits might be coming your way?
-Visit ssa.gov to find out, and keep in mind that Social Security calculates your monthly benefit using a formula based on your 35 highest-earning years.
+Visit SSA.gov to find out, and keep in mind that Social Security calculates your monthly benefit using a formula based on your 35 highest-earning years.
 If you have worked for less than 35 years, Social Security fills in the “blank years” with zeros.
-If you have, say, just 33 years of work experience, working another couple of years might translate to slightly higher Social Security income.1
+If you have, say, just 33 years of work experience, working another couple years might translate to a slightly higher Social Security income.1